-Brand development is one of those factors of branding that never really goes away.
-It’s obviously a priority when you’re first putting your brand together and trying to figure out how you can best convey the value of the products and services you offer.
-But in our constantly changing world of more competitors, more distribution channels, more employees.
+Brand development is one of those branding factors that never really goes away.
+It’s a priority when you’re first putting your brand together and trying to figure out how you can best convey the value of the products and services you offer.
+But in our constantly changing world of more competitors, more distribution channels, and more employees.
 The only solution to get yourself up to speed is through MORE effective brand development.

-That’s why we’ve put together this handy guide on how you can, well, DEVELOP a brand development strategy that will both help you maintain your strong brand identity as well as win against any challenges that come your way!
+That’s why we’ve put together this handy guide on how you can, well, DEVELOP a brand development strategy that will help you maintain your strong brand identity and win against any challenges your way!

 Step 1: Assess your brand assets

 Your brand assets are the building blocks of your brand.
-So your first port of call should be evaluating how helpful they are in getting you towards your goals of effectively adding to and building a brand identity.
+So your first port of call should evaluate how helpful they are in getting you towards your goals of effectively adding to and building a brand identity.
 This comes down to figuring out:

-- Brand asset value: Basically analysing how crucial the brand assets you have are towards helping you a) create a brand identity that’s both unique and accurate and b) aligning your brand with your target audience.
+- Brand asset value: Basically, analysing how crucial your brand assets are towards helping you a) create a brand identity that’s both unique and accurate and b) align your brand with your target audience.
 On a more practical level, this also includes assessing their ROI and how much they warrant your budget being spent on them.

-Also, a lot of the value of your brand assets can be enhanced just by making them more accessible.
-That means keeping them all in one place so that you and everyone in your team knows where they are, which is made all the better if you have permission-based access to guarantee that specific people can work with specific assets.
-Doing so means valuable time and money doesn’t have to get wasted in duplicating or searching for any of them!
+Also, the value of your brand assets can be enhanced by making them more accessible.
+That means keeping them all in one place so that you and everyone in your team know where they are, which is made all the better if you have permission-based access to guarantee those specific people can work with particular assets.
+Doing so means valuable time and money don’t have to get wasted on duplicating or searching for any of them!

-- How brand assets are used: Though you as a brand manager play a major part in the decision-making around assets, it is really your teams that have to work with them on a daily basis.
-So figuring out how your assets, templates, downloads, etc. are being used by your teams — particularly which are being used most or least often! — is key to telling which should be prioritised and how in your brand development process.
+- How brand assets are used: Though you, as a brand manager, play a significant part in the decision-making around investments, it is your teams that have to work with them daily.
+So figure out how your teams use your assets, templates, downloads, etc., etc., particularly those used most or least often! — is key to telling which should be prioritised and how in your brand development process.

 It’s worth us calling out how helpful brand management software can be when it comes to this whole step.
-The right BMS platform will have some super helpful features like
+The right BMS platform will have some super beneficial features like

 - Reporting and analysis: Most BMS systems have a function that reports on the granular details of how your assets are performing.
-Meaning which are being used, how, how often, and by who — all of which are critical to impacting how your brand development strategy should revolve around said assets going forward.
+Meaning which is being used, how, how often, and by whom are critical to impacting how your brand development strategy should revolve around said assets going forward.

 Step 2: Prioritise your team’s workflows